Cloud-Architekt/cloud-architekt.github.io/_posts/2022-11-13-manage-privileged-identities-with-azuread-identity-governance.md

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2022-11-14-manage-privileged-identities-with-azuread-identity-governance/PrivUserLifeycleWorkflow2.png)

 *Lifecycle Management in Microsoft Entra is the heart of Azure AD to automate the provisioning of users.
 Lifecyle workflows enables you to implement built-in templates for on- and offboarding but also create custom workflows for integration of advanced scenarios.
 Logic Apps are the platform to create custom extensions.
-Image Source: [User Lifecycle Management Software | Microsoft Security](https://www.microsoft.com/en-us/security/business/identity-access/azure-active-directory-lifecycle-management-software).*
+Image Source: [User Lifecycle Management - Product Page](https://www.microsoft.com/en-us/security/business/identity-access/azure-active-directory-lifecycle-management-software).*

 ### Trigger the provisioning process in relation to work account